-This site was created by a small group of current Medical students looking to create something special.
+This site was created by a small group of Doctors and Medical Students looking to create something special.
 We personally hope what's going on here can help you to form a better understanding of the core concepts of Medicine, as well as relieve stress and help you relax.

 Learning with SimpleMed

-Each page of SimpleMed's growing library of notes is set out in exactly the same way - 4 sections, each designed to help learning and provide information.
+Each page of SimpleMed's growing library of notes is set out in exactly the same way - 5 sections, each designed to help learning, provide information and help you reflect.
 These sections are as follows:

 - "Contents": A short section detailing the titles of each section of the articles; click on a hyperlink to be automatically scrolled to that part of the article.